yuulive/mo/README.md

-# Bulk Examples Generator
+# Mo

-Bulk Examples Generator is a tool created in Rust for create dozens/hundreds/thousands/millions of random examples based on a pest grammar (PEG).
+Mo is a tool created in Rust for create dozens/hundreds/thousands/millions of random examples based on a pest grammar (PEG).
 It can be used for generate string/structured data for training models in AI, or like a grammar fuzzer for find bugs.

 # Table of Contents